almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 ### What's the fastest way to get a job in tech?

 Anytime someone asks this question or similar, it is clearly obvious that they have no real interest in tech and are only trying to get in for the money.
-See the question above.
+See the answer to the question above.
 That being said, I tell people up front that if you are wanting to get into tech solely for the money and not because you have a passion for it, you will easily be found out and will not get hired.
 Having sat on the interviewer's side of the desk, these type of people are